latolukasz/beeorm-doc/docs/guide/crud.md

 ### Loaded state

-Every entity store internally data that is stored MySQL table.
+Every entity store internally data that is stored in MySQL table.
 Thanks to that BeeORM knows when entity is dirty and needs to be flushed.
 This data is stored every time new entity is flushed (saved) or loaded from database.
-You can use `entity.IsLoaded()` method to determinate if entity has this data and ca track changes or not:
+You can use `entity.IsLoaded()` method to determine if entity has this data and can track changes or not:

 ```go{2,4,7,9,12,14}